MARK BANDO'S WEBSITE

 Customized M-6 Scabbard

 Johnny Hahn was a Catholic trooper from a poor part of Philadelphia.
 Before entering the Army, he liked to shake down rich suburban kids for their money, when they came to Philly with their dates on Saturday nights.
 When Hahn was KIA along Hell's Highway, between Veghel-Koevering in September, 1944, his buddy Donald Zahn, wanted to keep something that had belonged to Hahn.
 Don salvaged Hahn's crossguard-marked M-3 Camillus trench knife, in a Milsco M-6 leather scabbard.
-This knife was added to the webmaster's collection in April of 2004.

 Details of the scabbard, which was hand-tooled by Johnny Hahn, appear above.
 Above left, Hahn created a design centered around his girlfriend's name-Rose.
 This is on the upper backstrap of the scabbard, which is hidden behind the handle of the knife, when the knife is in the scabbard.